code-423n4/2023-05-base/README.md

 # Audit setup

 ## 🐺 C4: Set up repos
-- [ ] Create a new private repo named `YYYY-MM-sponsorname` using this repo as a template.
-- [ ] Rename this repo to reflect contest date (if applicable)
-- [ ] Rename contest H1 below
 - [ ] Update pot sizes
 - [ ] Fill in start and end times in contest bullets below
 - [ ] Add link to submission form in contest details below